This article on buying home near railroad tracks was published on August 21st, 2019

 - However, Buying Home Near Railroad Tracks also has its negatives

-- The biggest drawback in Buying Home Near Railroad Tracks is depressed property values
+- The biggest drawback with Homes Near Railroad Tracks is depressed property values

 - Resale Value can be an issue